 MCREA Board of Directors Retires $4.0 Million in Patronage Capital; Issues Capital Credits Checks

-In October, 2020, the Morgan County REA Board of Directors authorized patronage capital retirements totaling $4.0 million for a complete retirement of 2008-2012 and partial retirement of 2013 MCREA margin allocations, along with a complete retirement of 2002 and partial retirement of 2003 generation and transmission margin allocations.
-This year’s MCREA Board of Directors authorized return is $1,250,000 larger than was returned in 2019, and is the largest capital retirement in the history of Morgan County REA.
+In October, 2021, the Morgan County REA Board of Directors authorized patronage capital retirements totaling $4.0 million for a complete retirement of 2013-2015 and partial retirement of 2016 MCREA margin allocations, along with a complete retirement of 2003 and partial retirement of 2004 generation and transmission margin allocations.
+This year’s MCREA Board of Directors authorized return is $1,250,000 larger than what was returned in 2019, and ties 2020 for the largest capital retirement in the history of Morgan County REA.
 If you were an MCREA member in any (or all) of those years, capital credit checks were mailed out the first week of December for your share of the margin allocations.

 Unclaimed Capital Credits

-Capital credits checks were mailed the first week of December, 2020.
-If you did not receive a capital credit check by and you were a Morgan County REA member in the years listed above, please contact MCREA to verify that we have your current address to ensure that your capital credits check finds you.
+Capital credits checks were mailed the first week of December 2021.
+If you have not received a capital credits check by now and you were a Morgan County REA member in the years listed, please contact MCREA to verify that we have your current address to ensure that your capital credits check finds you.
 For information or questions, please call us at 970-867-5688 or email: firstname.lastname@example.org.